DanielCiccC/DanielCiccC.github.io/FINM3406/notes/tutorial4.md

   - Discounted cash flows method

-### Q5: How does the sale comparison approach to real estate valuation works and what types of properties is it typically used for>
+### Q5: How does the sale comparison approach to real estate valuation works and what types of properties is it typically used for?
 - The sale comparison or direct comparisons or market comparison approach real estate valuation
   - Works by comparing the subject property to recently sold properties that are similar in location, size condition and other key factors
   - Typically used for residential properties that are not valued based upon their income producing potential